Who is a Geneticist?

 Full Time, Work From Home

-Geneticists often work in offices or laboratories doing some research work or report writings.
+In the career as geneticist, individuals often work in offices or laboratories doing some research work or report writings.

 Presence in Geographical Area

-Most geneticists find employment as research staff at university laboratories, government agencies, and hospitals.
+In the career as geneticist, most of them, find employment as research staff at university laboratories, government agencies, and hospitals.
 These geneticist jobs are available nationwide.
 Employment in the private sector is fairly rare.

-Geneticists usually work for forty hours a week during regular business days.
+In the career as geneticists, individuals usually work for forty hours a week during regular business days.
 Geneticists are unusual to work on public holidays, even late at night on weekends.
 Moreover, additional hours can take near to deadlines, and when there are issues, an immediate resolution is needed.
 In situations like these, they are required to stay for long hours and work overtime.

 Weekly Hours of Work